mrezabayat/iamsorush/content/posts/auto-cpp/index.md

 ## Introduction

 Since *C++11*, a compiler can deduce the type of a variable being declared from its initializer using `auto` keyword.
+It is also called placeholder type specifier.

 ## General Behavior